 HOMEBASE (7004-0108)

-- Sets \$10 million aside for circumstances where an award of more than \$20,000 over two years is essential to resolve a housing crisis - Limits HomeBASE benefit to citizens and lawful residents - Allows households to increase their income beyond the income limit during the 2 years the household is receiving HomeBASE - Removes reporting requirements
+- Limits HomeBASE benefit to citizens and lawful residents. - Allows households to increase their income beyond the income limit during the 2 years the household is receiving HomeBASE. - Removes 90-day notice requirement for changes to regulations. - Removes reporting requirements.